-Permit No. MCI (P) 058/12/2012 JOURNAL OF THE SINGAPORE FAMILY PHYSICIAN Printed by Tri-Art Printers Pte Ltd
+Permit No. MCI (P) 167/12/2013 Journal of The Singapore Family Physician

+Printed by Tri-Art Printers Pte Ltd

 The Singapore Family Physician is published quarterly by College of Family Physicians Singapore.
 All articles published, including editorials, letters and book reviews represent the opinion of the authors and do not reflect the official policy of College of Family Physicians Singapore or Institution with which the authors is affiliated unless this is clearly specified.
 The Publisher cannot accept responsibility for the correctness or accuracy of the advertisers' text and/or claim or any opinion expressed.
-The appearance of advertisements in this Journal does not necessarily constitute an approval or endorsement by College of Family Physicians Singapore of service advertised.
+The appearance of advertisements in this Journal does not necessarily constitute an approval or endorsement by College of Family Physicians Singapore of the product or service advertised.
 The contents of this publication are not to be quoted in the press without permission of the Editor.